 Carbon footprint is high on the agenda.
 But there are other important types of environmental impact as well.

 #4 Who is the publisher of the EPD?

 The question is not always, ‘did they do their homework’, but rather ‘how did they do their homework?’
 In other words, it can be tricky to compare EPDs that have been developed by different companies in different countries.
 This can have multiple reasons.
 EPD owners and program operators, who publish EPDs, may use different LCA software, apply different life cycle types (see cradle-to-gate versus cradle-to-grave), or use life cycle assessment methods based on different standards (ISO 14040, ISO 14044, ISO 14025, …).

 #5 Are we comparing the right data sets?

 You need accurate data to quantify your environmental impact.
 The data can either be collected first hand through data collection sheets (primary, internal data) or you can use secondary data sources, such as life cycle inventory databases.
 Sometimes, the data is not available yet, so you may have to rely on industry averages that are country dependent.
 As a result, reports based on different data sets may lead to large fluctuations in EPD results.
 When comparing EPDs, it’s important to be aware of these potential differences.

 The EPD – apply with caution

 When it comes to reducing your environmental impact, you can’t cut what you can’t count.
 The EPD is the most transparent and objective way to know where you stand.
 For buyers, the EPD offers a trusted source of comparable information that they can use to benchmark suppliers.
 The calculation methods are common and credible thanks to inspection, review and monitoring by an independent verifier.

 However, the story is complex.
 We should therefore use EPDs wisely, and not compare apples to oranges.
-With the six questions discussed above, you are well on your way to making the right buying decisions based on verified environmental impact.
+With the five questions discussed above, you are well on your way to making the right buying decisions based on verified environmental impact.